ethicalanp/AWS-CI-CD-PIPELINE-ML-Project/README.md

 Scikit-learn: For model training, evaluation, and hyperparameter tuning.

-Flask: For creating the prediction pipeline as a web application.
+Flask: For creating the a web application.

-AWS Elastic Beanstalk: For deploying the application in the cloud.
+AWS Elastic Beanstalk: For deploying the application in the cloud also implemented AWS codepipeline .

 Nginx: As a reverse proxy to serve the Flask app.

+Used Docker for Building Image for Deploying.

+Pushed the Docker Image to The AWS ECR repositry and Deployed in EC2 instance with CI-CD pipeline implimentation.